Low Pressure Hot Water Cylinder Services

 These systems are assembled from copper with a galvanised outer casing and are easily distinguished by the copper pipe protruding through the roof of a house.

-Disadvantages of the low pressure hot water system include
+Disadvantages of low pressure hot water system:

 Low pressure-reducing valve system